tadjh/chatjack/README.md

 ## Bugs

 - TODO Vignette fades away instead of staying visible
-- TODO !restart !start doesn't work after gameover (command is null)
+- TODO Dealer blackjack doesn't tint
 - TODO If you stand before all cards drawn, you can quick draw the dealer, also breaks timer
 - TODO hitting non-natural blackjack doesn't tint the auto-stand?
 - TODO Screen flickers on restart (missing render call?)